Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Three Common Causes of Kayaks Capsizing

-There were over 150+ comments written from those who responded to the survey.
+Over 150+ comments were written by those who responded to the survey.
 After reading through them, a general theme began to materialize!
-It was the actions of the person that initiated the capsizing!
+It was the actions of the person who initiated the capsizing!
 The kayak didn’t flip over easily from its own accord!

-Jumping feet first into a standing kayak isn’t the best method of entering your kayak, but the kayak can and will likely flip over if you do attempt the maneuver!
+Jumping feet first into a standing kayak isn’t the best way to enter your kayak, but the kayak can and will likely flip over if you attempt the maneuver!
 And yes, this happens!

-It seems becoming complacent, lackadaisical, or too comfortable in your kayaking abilities can lead you to capsize.
+Becoming complacent, lackadaisical, or too comfortable in your kayaking abilities can make you capsize.

 1. Reaching for a Dropped Rod or To Grab a Fish

-The single most common reason received on how a kayaker flipped while fishing was leaning too far outside the kayak’s centerline.
+The single most common reason for how a kayaker flipped while fishing was leaning too far outside the kayak’s centerline.

 Two chief reasons were the cause of this.

-1. Accidentally dropping an expensive fishing rod over the side and instinctively leaning over and trying to reach it before it sank out of sight.
+1. I accidentally dropped an expensive fishing rod over the side, instinctively leaned over, and tried to reach it before it sank out of sight.

 2. Bringing a large fish to the kayak side and leaning over to either net or hand-land the fish to bring it in.

-Kayaks are very stable when used properly, and keeping yourself aware of your centerline.
-Also, keeping most of your weight to the inside of the kayak will keep you drier longer!
+Kayaks are very stable when used properly.
+Be aware of your centerline.
+Also, keeping most of your weight inside the kayak will keep you drier and longer!

 For more information on kayak stability, take a look at the article: How Stable Is a Fishing Kayak?

-One way to keep your rods safe from falling overboard and to the bottom of the water is to use a fishing rod leash.
-They are a very popular and cost-effective accessory fishermen use is the Paddle Leash with a 2 Rod Leash Set from Amazon!
+Using a fishing rod leash is one way to keep your rods safe from falling overboard and to the bottom of the water.
+They are a very popular and cost-effective accessory fishermen use the Paddle Leash with a 2-Rod Leash Set from Amazon!

 2. Having a Fish Pull You Over

 This happens more frequently when fishing for larger offshore fish like Cubera Snapper, Roosterfish, Giant Trevally, and Dorado.
-However, freshwater gamefish like Musky, Flathead Catfish, and Northern Pike can flip a kayak too!
+However, freshwater gamefish like Muskie, Flathead Catfish, and northern pike can flip a kayak, too!

-The way this happens is when you’re fighting a large fish, and it swims to the side of your kayak.
-Now you’re both pulling against each other from the side of the kayak.
+This happens when you’re fighting a large fish, and it swims to the side of your kayak.
+Now, you’re both pulling against each other from the side of the kayak.

 The kayak is more stable from front to back rather than side to side.
 And with the pull coming from the side, the hull will roll toward the fish, and you now have a higher chance of flipping over!